Kelloggsville Chr. K-9

 SCHS 10-12, GRJC for two years and graduated December of 1992 from Calvin

 I have been married since May of 1992 to Brenda.
-My daughter Megan will be completing coursework at Calvin University this fall, while preparing to look for her first full time teaching job.
+My oldest daughter Megan will be teaching at Ada Christian in the fall.
 My daughter Erin works as a Foster Care Case Aide at DA Blodgett St. Johns, and my son David, is an apprentice at Legacy Precision Molds.
-I have been teaching since 1993 and began at Dutton in 1999.
+I have been teaching since 1993 and began at Dutton in August of 2000.

 We are members at Hillside Community Church, and live in Cutlerville.
 I like to run, kayak with my wife, read, collect baseball cards, and go to the movies.